julian94/julian94.github.io/TI4/factions/saar.md

 |Hero|Gurno Aggero|Have 3 Scored Objectives|ARMAGEDDON RELAY: Action: Choose 1 system that is adjacent to 1 of your space docks.
 Destroy all other player's infantry and fighters in that system.
 Then, purge this card.|

 ## F.A.Q.
 Q: Can the Clan of Saar’s “Chaos Mapping” faction-specific technology be used at the start of each of that player’s turns during the action phase?
 A: Yes, “Chaos Mapping” can be used as many times as you have turns during the action phase.

 Q: Can the Clan of Saar’s “Chaos Mapping” faction-specific technology be used on the turn that the Saar player passes?
 A: Yes, “Chaos Mapping” can be used on the turn that a player passes.

 Q: Can the Clan of Saar’s “Floating Factories” trigger Space Cannon Offense or be assigned hits produced by PDS units?
 A: No, “Floating Factories” cannot be the target of PDS fire.

 Q: How does Clan of Saar’s agent, Mendosa, interact with abilities that increase movement such as Gravity Drive or Flank Speed?
 A: Clan of Saar’s agent, Mendosa, will get an errata to “WHEN you activate a system.”
 This means other bonuses would be applied after Mendosa takes effect.

 Q: When leaving a Nebula, is Clan of Saar’s agent, Mendosa, applied as a bonus or setting the move value?
 A: The Nebula section of the LRR will be edited to reflect changing the printed move value of a unit to 1, Mendosa would be treated as a bonus and would override the Nebula’s movement value rule.

-Q: Does the Clan of Saar’s “Floating Factories” count in fleet pool ?
+Q: Does the Clan of Saar’s “Floating Factories” count in fleet pool?
 A: No, the Clan of Saar’s “Floating Factories” are still structures and do not count in the fleet pool, even though they move "as if it were a ship".